-8.3 Please identify any other significant new cases, trends and developments in Product Liability Law in your jurisdiction.
+8.1 Please provide a summary of any new cases, trends and developments in Product Liability Law in your jurisdiction including how the courts are approaching any issues arising in relation to new technologies and artificial intelligence.

 Although the number of court cases has not increased dramatically, the PLA has helped to establish a more level playing field for plaintiffs and victims of product liability accidents.
-The development of product liability insurance might be one of the reasons for this.
-Another reason might be the Japanese legal system itself, which is largely based on the German and French civil law models and lacks the main ingredients of a robust plaintiff-driven practice compared with what is available in the US, i.e., jury trials, punitive damages, and contingency fee agreements.
-Severe limitations on pre-trial discovery, high attorneys' fees, costly court filing fees and protracted trials have curbed the expansion of product liability litigation.

-The Japanese "class action" system does not offer attractive options in this context.
+The development of PL insurance might be one of the reasons.
+Another reason might be the Japanese legal system itself which is largely based on the German and French civil law models and lacks the main ingredients of a robust plaintiff-driven practice compared with what is available in the US: jury trials; punitive damages; and contingent fee agreements.
+Severe limitations on pre-trial discovery, high attorneys' fees, costly court filing fees and protracted trials have curbed the expansion of PL litigation.
+The Japanese class action system is still at its infancy and does not offer attractive options in this context.
 In addition, many manufacturers have been quick to settle complaints and claims with individual consumers rather than risk bad publicity and litigation.
 Product recalls have nonetheless increased in number and publicity.
 Another lasting consequence of the PLA has been the manufacturers' emphasis on warnings and instructions across all industries.
 Labelling and marking requirements have also become stricter in many industries.